How to Run a Docker Image as a Container?

 When running a container in interactive mode, you can access the container’s shell.
 A shell is basically a command-line interface that allows you to communicate with the operating system by entering text commands.
 Using the shell, you can run commands and interact with the container as if you were working on your local computer's terminal.

-To run a Docker image in interactive mode, you can use the "-it" flag with the "docker run" command, followed by the name of the image you want to run.
+To run a Docker image in interactive mode, you can use the -it flag with the docker run command, followed by the name of the image you want to run.

-Note that the "-it" flag is a combination of two separate flags: "-i" and "-t".
+Note that the -it flag is a combination of two separate flags: -i and -t.

-The "-i" flag stands for "interactive".
+The -i flag stands for "interactive."
 It ensures that you can type and run commands on the container’s shell.
-The "-t" flag stands for "TTY," which refers to the ability to emulate a terminal inside a container.
+The -t flag stands for "TTY," which refers to the ability to emulate a terminal inside a container.
 It makes it easier to read and interact with the container's output.

 For example, to run an instance of the "nginx" image in interactive mode, you can use the following command: